 - Push notifications on the desktop and the mobile app, and also if you want sounds on the incoming ones;

-- Receive emails for messages you haven’t read yet, but only for @mentions or direct messages;
+- Receive emails for messages you haven’t read yet, but only for @mentions or direct messages from users;

-- Enable smart reply on web and desktop, which consists of showing suggested replies when available;
+- Enable smart reply on web and desktop, which consists of showing suggested responses when available;

 - Manage accounts you have blocked;

 One feature that can be a deal-breaker for many teams is the chat history.
-After all, having everything that is discussed documented is essential for future references.
-Some communication tools offer some limitations for keeping your history, being many times a premium feature.
+After all, having everything the team discusses documented is essential for future references.
+Some communication tools offer some limitations for keeping your History, being many times a premium feature.
 With Chat, you can keep everything recorded, with no additional costs.

-In your reply or start conversation box, you will be able to find two very important icons.
+In your “reply” or “start conversation” box, you will be able to find two significant icons.
 The first one is “Upload File”, where you can choose files on your computer to send inside Google Chat.

-The other one represents an important integration with other G Suite app, which is the “Add Google Drive file”.
-When you click this button you can send any kind of file that is inside your Google Drive account, such as spreadsheets, documents, presentations, forms, etc.
+The other one represents an essential integration with other Google Workspace app, which is the “Add Google Drive file”.
+When you click this button, you can send any kind of file that is inside your Google Drive account, such as spreadsheets, documents, presentations, forms, etc.

 Start video meetings

-A video call is automatically created, and people can click on it to be sent to Google Meet.
+A video chat is automatically created, and people can click on it to be sent to Google Meet.

 When you hover a message you’ve sent, you can see four icons that let you perform different actions on it: Add reaction, Forward to Inbox, Edit, and Delete.
 But hovering someone else’s message shows only the first ones.
 Let’s have a look at these options and how they work.

-Adding reactions turns the conversations more laid-back, funnier, and simpler.
+Adding reactions turns the conversations more laid-back, funnier, and more straightforward.
 Sometimes you just need to react a with thumbs up emoji to agree with something that was said.

 Just click on the smiley face icon when hovering a message and choose the one desire.
 The reactions will appear right above the message.